ChrstphrHll/npc_gen/students/Adamos Taehr.md

 - 5th year Diplomacy student in Fiesn
 - shoulder length wavy grey hair that's wild, Blue eyes, and Tan skin
 - Is Attentive and Sensual, and has People as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes